-The Malacrino Lab will open its doors in January 2025 as part of the Department of Biological Sciences at Clemson University.
-The lab focuses on fundamental and applied research on microbiomes.
+The Malacrino Lab in the Department of Biological Sciences at Clemson University focuses on fundamental and applied research on microbiomes.

 Our research is a blend of theory drawn from evolutionary biology, community ecology, and multitrophic interactions, combined with cutting-edge tools in molecular biology, experimental evolution, high-throughput sequencing, and high-performance computing to delve deep into the mechanisms governing the interplay between hosts and their microbiomes.
 Our goal is to answer important fundamental questions: how do microbiomes influence host ecology and evolution?
 Which are the rules behind the assembly of microbial communities?
 Can we assemble/evolve microbiomes to drive changes in host traits?
 We mostly focus on soil, plants and their herbivores.